0x4447-office/0x4447_webpage_documentation/docs/samba/1.2.0/README.md

 ### Test the setup

-Before you go in to production, make sure to test the product; not because we don't believe it, but to make sure that you get used to how it works.
+Before you go in to production, make sure to test the product.
+This ensures that you get used to how it works.

 ### Security Concerns